latchbio/latch/docs/source/getting_started/authoring_your_workflow.md

 ## 6. Add test data for your workflow

-First, you'd need to upload your test data to a remote S3 bucket using `latch test-data` command:
+First, you'd need to upload your test data to a remote S3 bucket using `latch test-data` command.

+The example files are hosted on AWS S3 and are publicly available for download.
+Thus, they should only contain information that can be made publicly available.

 ```bash
 $ latch test-data upload <path_to_local_file>